macaroni-os/macaroni-site/site/content/docs/_index.md

 # Why Macaroni OS?

-Supply a binaries distro that follow the Sabayon OS ideas and permit to convert the rootfs to a pure Funtoo rootfs in a fast way if it's needed a specific customization or to help the distro on fix issues.
+Supply a binary distro that follow the Sabayon OS ideas and permit to convert the rootfs to a pure Funtoo rootfs in a fast way if it's needed for specific customizations or to help the distro fix issues.

 You know, the world is buggy, it's better to have a way to check and resolve the problems fast.

-In the middle of the story, `Macaroni OS` wants to be an optimized distro for containers LXD, docker and singularity.
+In the middle of the story, `Macaroni OS` wants to be an optimized distro for LXD containers, docker and singularity.

 So, in summary, these are the core targets of the **Macaroni OS Linux**:

 {{< columns >}}

-## Containers Optimized
+## Container Optimized

-Through the `subsets` feature of the Luet tool will be easy to have a thin rootfs and customize the files installed from a package and run CD/CI tasks and/or pipeline fast.
+Through the `subsets` feature of the Luet tool will make it easy to have a thin rootfs and customize the files installed from a package and run CD/CI tasks and/or pipeline fast.